 In late July Rumler was recalled to St. Louis, where he finished the season.
 Several reports noted his strong throwing arm, but apparently he was still lacking behind the plate, because for the rest of the year he was used primarily as a pinch-hitter.
 During the last two months of the season Rumler made 19 pinch-hitting appearances, drawing four walks and rapping six hits, three of them doubles, in 15 at-bats for a .375 average.
 This mark was 100 points higher than the .272 he managed in eight games as a catcher.
 Overall, Rumler hit .324.

 Rumler was back with the Browns in 1917 and was again used primarily as a pinch-hitter.
 In what turned out to be his final major-league season, he hit .261 in 78 games, but those 78 games consisted of 68 pinch-hitting appearances and just nine games in the outfield.
 The highlight of the season, and maybe Rumler’s entire major-league career, came on June 1.
-He came off the bench to pinch-hit in the top of the 10th inning with the score tied and lined a two-run single off the Washington Senators’ Walter Johnson, giving the Browns a 4-2 win.
+He came off the bench to pinch-hit in the top of the 10th inning of a tight game and lined a run-scoring single off the Washington Senators’ Walter Johnson, sealing the Browns’ 4-2 win.

 Despite the shortage of players due to World War I, in early 1918 Browns general manager Bobby Quinn sold Rumler to the Columbus (Ohio) Senators of the American Association, where, for some reason, he played under the name James Rumler.
 After playing in just seven games and hitting .125, on May 23 he was drafted into the US Army.
 He was assigned to the 5th Company, 163rd Depot Brigade, at Camp Dodge, Iowa, where he rose to the rank of sergeant.
 He spent most of his time in the Army playing baseball, and an injury during a game probably helped him escape serving overseas.
 He broke a leg sliding back into first base during a pickoff attempt, and by the time his leg had healed, the Armistice had been signed